adamjberg/devtails.xyz/about.markdown

 ## Why dev/tails?

 Recently I started journaling about some work related events and also started to generally see more development stories being shared on the Internet.
 I thought it would be fun to have a place to share these "dev tales" (as I started to refer to them).
-That seemed a bit too straightforward and one day I randomly stumbled on a photo of Tails from Sonic the Hedgehod and the moniker [devtails](https://twitter.com/devtails) was born.
+That seemed a bit too straightforward and one day I randomly stumbled on a photo of Tails from Sonic the Hedgehog and the moniker [devtails](https://twitter.com/devtails) was born.

 When I was a kid [Sonic the Hedgehog 2](https://en.wikipedia.org/wiki/Sonic_the_Hedgehog_2) was the greatest game I had ever played.
 As the younger sibling, I was destined to be player two (aka [Tails](https://en.wikipedia.org/wiki/Tails_(Sonic_the_Hedgehog))).
 In two player mode, the game still really only cares about Sonic.
 The camera follows Sonic and sometimes I would find myself completely offscreen only to be teleported back to where Sonic actually was.
 Some might not have considered this position fun.
 However, it came with a significant benefit: Tails could infinitely respawn.
 Lessons learned: only one person can be player one at a time and lean in to the strengths of whatever hand you've been dealt.